 Take the Screening

 Take a moment to check in on your child's mental health.
-This anonymous screening allows you to review the screening your child will receive as a part of the SOS Program.Parent Brief Screen for Adolescent Depression
+This anonymous screening allows you to review the screening your child will receive as a part of SOS.Parent Brief Screen for Adolescent Depression

 Mental health screening is an educational tool that teaches students about the symptoms of depression and encourages them to seek help based on their self-assessment.
 Some parents may be concerned about depression/suicide screening because of a common myth: asking kids about suicide (in person or on a survey) could put the idea in their head.
 Rest assured that evidence-based suicide prevention programming, including screening, is safe and effective.
 After years of research, there is no evidence that screening youth for suicide induces suicidal thinking or behavior (Gould et al., 2007).